Tuesday, September 29, 2015

 Resources:

 - For more of Hardy's shorter writings go to The FictionMags Index HERE.
-You can find a detailed discussion (Warning: SPOILERS) on The Victorian Web HERE that includes Hardy's use of biblical, classical, and medieval allusions in "The Three Strangers."
+You can find a detailed discussion (Warning: SPOILERS) on The Victorian Web HERE that includes Hardy's use of Biblical, classical, and medieval allusions in "The Three Strangers."

 Apparently the only time he ever smiled was when he was cashing a paycheck.